The CultureVision Advantage

 Cultural Competency and Patient Centered Care is the topic of discussion for healthcare organizations today.
 Our cultural competency trainings and products, specifically CultureVision, are an important part of increasing culturally competent care and patient centered care.

-CultureVision can assist your organization in meeting the following guidelines outlined by the Joint Commission (TJC), Culturally and Linguistically Appropriate Services (CLAS), and National Committee for Quality Assurance (NCQA), and the Standards and Indicators for Cultural Competence in Social Work Practice.
+CultureVision can assist your organization in meeting guidelines outlined by the Culturally and Linguistically Appropriate Services (CLAS), National Committee for Quality Assurance (NCQA), and the Standards and Indicators for Cultural Competence in Social Work Practice.

 Office of Minority Health